Santosh Mehrotra: Professional life

+Santosh Mehrotra is currently visiting professor, at the Centre for Development studies, University of Bath, UK.

 Contributions

 He was a lead author of several chapters in India's 11th Five Year Plan (Five-Year Plans of India) (2007–2012).
 For the 11th Plan, he led the team that authored several chapters related to watershed development; land reforms; and food security and nutrition.
 Later, for the 12th Five Year Plan (2012–17) he led the team that wrote the chapters on Employment and on Skill Development.
 He was also the Team Leader of the second-ever national Human Development Report of India.